Thertzlor/Revenant/README.md

 # Installation
+Installing *Revenant* is easy:
-1. Create a new LGS profile and delete all the standard lgs bindings (Left and right mouse button stay bound by default)
+1. Create a new LGS profile and *delete* all the standard LGS bindings (Left and right mouse button stay bound by default)

 2. Download the latest release of Revenant from the releases section and unpack it.
-For the quickest start unpack it into the install location of LGS
+For the quickest start unpack the "revenant" folder into the install location of LGS.

-3. In the `start` folder of Revenant copy the contents of the `LGS_Template.lua` file and paste it into the lua scripting section of the LGS profile.
+3. From the `start` folder of the Revenant directory copy the contents of the `LGS_Template.lua` file and paste it into the *lua scripting* window of the LGS profile.
 [If you put it into any other folder than your LGS installation, you will have to adjust the values of the `rv.path` and `rv.configPath` values]

 ...That's all you need to start defining macros and tweaking your profile, however it's generally more practical to use external profile files.

-To set up an external profile simply change the `rv.externalProfile` setting in the LGS script to `true`, copy the `reference_profile.lua` file from the `start` directory into the `profiles` directory and rename it according to the `rv.profileName` property.
+To set up an external profile simply change the `rv.externalProfile` setting in the LGS script to `true`, copy the `reference_profile.lua` file from the `start` directory into the `profiles` directory and name the lua file the same nanme as the name in the `rv.profileName` property.

 # Quickstart: bindings

 ## Configuring

+# Macro Types